dan-in-it/markdownviewer/README.md

 Open a file:

 - Click **Open…**
+- You can select multiple files to open them as tabs
 - Or drag and drop a `.md` file onto the window
 - Or pass a path on startup: `markdownviewer path/to/file.md`